fergallocruz/Game_of_Life_project/Fluid_Sim/README.md

     "Arrows Color": "#FFFFFF"
   }
 ```
-#####cmap
+##### cmap
 Under this tag place as many colors you wish in form of a range of color.
 This means the values in the plot area with have its color depending on the range they fall.
 The first colors are related to the smallest values as the last colors correspond to those higher.

-#####Axes, Labels, Title and Background Color
+##### Axes, Labels, Title and Background Color
 Place the hex color value :tw-1f3a8: for each of the labels and play with color combinations.
 ![alt text](https://github.com/fergallocruz/Simulation_and_Visualization_projects/blob/Game_of_life_p1/Fluid_Sim/Screenshots/Figure%202021-04-18%20133511.png?raw=true)
 ![alt text](https://github.com/fergallocruz/Simulation_and_Visualization_projects/blob/Game_of_life_p1/Fluid_Sim/Screenshots/Figure%202021-04-18%20215715.png?raw=true)
 ![alt text](https://github.com/fergallocruz/Simulation_and_Visualization_projects/blob/Game_of_life_p1/Fluid_Sim/Screenshots/Figure%202021-04-18%20215734.png?raw=true)

-###Simulate the presence of objects
+### Simulate the presence of objects
-In order to place some solids you can do so by placing the starting point of them as the tag inside "objects" and placing an array of [width, height] as it's value.
+In order to place some solids you can do so by placing the starting point of them as the tag inside "objects" and placing an array of [width, height] as its value.
 ```json
   "objects": {
       "0 50": [20, 5],